-Although Vincent has spent a lot of time outside his home country, there are many places related to Van Gogh in the Netherlands.
+Although Vincent has spent a lot of time outside his home country, there are still many locations linked to Van Gogh in the Netherlands.
 He was born there and has spent his childhood years in the south of the country.
 This is also where he lived during the first half of his painting career.
-The Netherlands is home to two museums with the most significant collections of his work, as well.
+The Netherlands is home to two museums with the biggest collections of Van Gogh’s work, as well.

 Van Gogh in the Netherlands

-I wanted to start my trip symbolically related to Van Gogh.
-So, I started it on Vincent’s birthday, March 30 th in Zundert.
-A place where he was born.
+I wanted to start my trip, during which I followed the footsteps of Van Gogh, symbolically.
+So, I started it on Vincent’s birthday – on March 30th in Zundert, a place where he was born.
 While driving through Brabant, I couldn’t help myself, but look for some motives and colours Vincent showed on his paintings from his Dutch phase.

-However, it was a beautiful sunny day, and the only people working on the field were having modern equipment and have looked nothing like his potato eaters.
+However, it was a beautiful sunny day, and the only people working on fields were having modern equipment and have looked nothing like his potato eaters.

-The first place I visited in Brabant was a village Van Gogh was born into in 1853 – Zundert.
-Van Gogh family moved there because his father worked as a protestant pastor and got a job as a preacher there.
-It was predominantly Catholic region, back at the end of the 19th Century, so Van Gogh family has been a Protestant minority there.
-But, a wealthier minority, as well.
+The first place I visited in Brabant, was a village where Vincent van Gogh was born in 1853 – Zundert.
+Since his father was a protestant pastor, Van Gogh family moved a lot around the south of the Netherlands because of his job.
+It was predominantly Catholic region, so Van Gogh family belonged to a wealthier Protestant minority there.

-I have met with Peter, who was my guide for a day, and we went on a stroll around Zundert, to see some places related to Vincent’s life.
+Zundert is a small Dutch village with typical brick houses, filled with trees and colourful flowers.
+I met with my guide Peter there, and we went on a stroll around Zundert to see some places related to Vincent’s life.
 Van Gogh’s family house was at the main square, just across the street from the town hall.
-His primary school was there, as well.
+His primary school was located there, as well.

-Although, the original house is not there anymore, there is the Vincent van Gogh Huis Museum on exactly the same spot nowadays.
-However, its garden is the original garden of the house.
 While I was there, trees just started to blossom.
-And, although, they became a subject of Vincent’s paintings, later on, I couldn’t stop wondering how inspirational they were for him, as well.
+And, although, they became a subject of Vincent’s paintings much later, I couldn’t stop wondering how inspirational those trees were for him.